ia-toki/osn2018-web/open.md

   * **Day 2**: [4 July 2018 02:35 - 23:05 UTC](https://www.timeanddate.com/worldclock/fixedtime.html?msg=TOKI+National+Open+Contest+2018+Day+2&iso=20180704T0935&p1=575&ah=20&am=30)

 - Each contestant can select **any 5-hour window** within the time range to do the contest for each competition day.
-- All three contests are now available on [TLX Online Judge](https://tlx.toki.id/competition).
+- All three contests are now available on [TLX](https://tlx.toki.id/competition).
 Please register in those contests.
 - Each contestant may start the contest any time within the time range, by clicking the timer button.
 - There will be no additional time given if a contestant starts the contest in less than 5 hours before the contest ends.
 - The open contest doesn't support clarifications, but all important announcements from the original contest will be broadcast as well.